OpenBMB/MiniCPM-V/README.md

 #### 📌 Pinned

-* [2025.08.05] 🚀🚀🚀 We open-source MiniCPM-V 4.0, which outperforms GPT-4.1-mini-20250414 in image understanding.
-It advances popular features of MiniCPM-V 2.6, and largely improves the efficiency.
-We also open-source the iOS App on iPhone and iPad.
+* [2025.08.26] 🔥🔥🔥 We open-source MiniCPM-V 4.5, which outperforms GPT-4o-latest, Gemini-2.0 Pro, and Qwen2.5-VL 72B.
+It advances popular capabilities of MiniCPM-V, and brings useful new features.
 Try it now!

-* [2025.08.01] 🔥🔥🔥 We've open-sourced the [MiniCPM-V & o Cookbook](https://github.com/OpenSQZ/MiniCPM-V-CookBook)!
+* [2025.08.01] ⭐️⭐️⭐️ We open-sourced the [MiniCPM-V & o Cookbook](https://github.com/OpenSQZ/MiniCPM-V-CookBook)!
 It provides comprehensive guides for diverse user scenarios, paired with our new [Docs Site](https://minicpm-o.readthedocs.io/en/latest/index.html) for smoother onboarding.

 * [2025.06.20] ⭐️⭐️⭐️ Our official [Ollama repository](https://ollama.com/openbmb) is released.
 Try our latest models with [one click](https://ollama.com/openbmb/minicpm-o2.6)！

-* [2025.03.01] 🚀🚀🚀 RLAIF-V, which is the alignment technique of MiniCPM-o, is accepted by CVPR 2025！The [code](https://github.com/RLHF-V/RLAIF-V), [dataset](https://huggingface.co/datasets/openbmb/RLAIF-V-Dataset), [paper](https://arxiv.org/abs/2405.17220) are open-sourced!
+* [2025.03.01] 🚀🚀🚀 RLAIF-V, the alignment technique of MiniCPM-o, is accepted by CVPR 2025 Highlights！The [code](https://github.com/RLHF-V/RLAIF-V), [dataset](https://huggingface.co/datasets/openbmb/RLAIF-V-Dataset), [paper](https://arxiv.org/abs/2405.17220) are open-sourced!

 * [2025.01.24] 📢📢📢 MiniCPM-o 2.6 technical report is released!
 See [here](https://openbmb.notion.site/MiniCPM-o-2-6-A-GPT-4o-Level-MLLM-for-Vision-Speech-and-Multimodal-Live-Streaming-on-Your-Phone-185ede1b7a558042b5d5e45e6b237da9).

-* [2025.01.23] 💡💡💡 MiniCPM-o 2.6 is now supported by [Align-Anything](https://github.com/PKU-Alignment/align-anything), a framework by PKU-Alignment Team for aligning any-to-any modality large models with human intentions.
-It supports DPO and SFT fine-tuning on both vision and audio.
-Try it now!

 * [2025.01.19] 📢 **ATTENTION!** We are currently working on merging MiniCPM-o 2.6 into the official repositories of llama.cpp, Ollama, and vllm.
 Until the merge is complete, please USE OUR LOCAL FORKS of [llama.cpp](https://github.com/OpenBMB/llama.cpp/blob/minicpm-omni/examples/llava/README-minicpmo2.6.md), [Ollama](https://github.com/OpenBMB/ollama/blob/minicpm-v2.6/examples/minicpm-v2.6/README.md), and [vllm](https://github.com/OpenBMB/MiniCPM-o?tab=readme-ov-file#efficient-inference-with-llamacpp-ollama-vllm). **Using the official repositories before the merge may lead to unexpected issues**.